qcfrag/Real-Time-Fractional-Tracking-R-TFT/README.md

 Real-Time System Deployment           | Poor (batch)              | ✅ Excellent (live-ready)

 **What R-TFT Reveals**
-R-TFT is not a model or prediction—it is a mirror.
+R-TFT is not a model or prediction, it is a mirror.
 A system is real if and only if it resonates.
 Input: Any signal or dynamic process.
 Output: Φ value (0.0 → 1.618...)
 Φ → φ: The system is structurally coherent